slbailey/Retrovue/docs/domain/PlaylogEvent.md

 **Generation Lineage: Plan → Day → Playlog**

-PlaylogEvents originate from resolved [BroadcastScheduleDay](ScheduleDay.md) records, which themselves are built from layered [SchedulePlans](SchedulePlan.md) defining Zones and Patterns.
+PlaylogEvents originate from resolved [BroadcastScheduleDay](ScheduleDay.md) records, which themselves are built from [SchedulePlans](SchedulePlan.md) using Zones (time windows) and Patterns (ordered Program lists).
+If multiple plans are active, priority resolves overlapping Zones.
 The lineage is:

 ```
-Layered SchedulePlans (with Zones and Patterns)
+SchedulePlans (with Zones and Patterns, priority resolves overlapping Zones)
     ↓
 BroadcastScheduleDay (resolved, immutable daily schedule; primary expansion point for Programs→episodes and VirtualAssets→assets)
     ↓